LighTec/Holonyak/README.md

 # CapstoneArduino
 2017 Capstone project-- Razer Chroma for an Arduino and RBG strips.
 Version 1!
-Should work with any adafruit LED strip, and any coomputer and arduino.
+Should work with any adafruit LED strip, and any computer and arduino.

 However, it is only tested on a Arduino Uno, and an Adafruit 8X8 Neopixel Panel.

+You will also need to upload the provided